1991: Homo Alone

 spivey-evening-med

-Spivy had something of a catchphrase that she would use to introduce a song: A solemn pronouncement that “This is VERY sad and we must be VERY quiet, please.”
+Spivy had a catchphrase that she would frequently use as a song introduction: A solemn pronouncement that “This is VERY sad and we must be VERY quiet, please.”
 She would then launch into a number that was anything but either of those things.
 At least four of her recordings contain this introduction – one can imagine that it was a playful way to get the attention of a noisy nightclub audience.

 Auntie’s Face